 For Umbraco 7, this means that:

 - It is not possible to create new projects, or baseline projects running Umbraco 7.

 - We will support your existing Umbraco Cloud projects running Umbraco 7 until it enters EOL on September 30, 2023.

 - You can continue to host your Umbraco 7 site(s) on Umbraco Cloud after the End-of-Life date - be aware that new features developed for Umbraco Cloud might not be available for Umbraco 7 projects.

 Can I use Umbraco 7 after the EOL date?

 Technically, yes - but we no longer recommend using Umbraco 7 after it reaches the EOL phase.
 If you decide to continue using a major that has reached End-of-Life, you may run into some issues, for example:

 With a major out of the security phase, we no longer provide fixes for security issues that may pop up.
 While the software will still work, we can’t guarantee it will remain as secure as possible after the EOL date.

-The reason why we encourage Umbraco users to upgrade to the latest major version is to make sure you always get all the new features that come with it.
-Staying on a version that is in the security phase or past the EOL date means you don’t work with the fastest and best version of Umbraco available - and that’s a pity!
+Another reason why we encourage upgrading to the latest major version is to make sure you always get all the new features, improvements, and patches that come with it.
+Staying on a version that is in the security phase or past the EOL date means you don’t work with the fastest and best version of Umbraco available!